smallcloudai/refact-vscode/README.md

-# Codify strives to be the only AI coding assistant you'll ever need!
+# Codify strives to be the only AI coding assistant you'll ever need
 Start with a free trial!

 Codify is a coding assistant from Small Magellanic Cloud AI Ltd. It uses the latest advances in Deep Learning and Large Language Models.